republique-et-canton-de-geneve/.github/profile/README.md

 ## Open source publishing at the state of Geneva

-The state of Geneva is actively promoting the use of open source technologies technologies and the open source distribution of its own software production.
+The state of Geneva is actively promoting the use of open source technologies and the open source distribution of its own software production.
 By sharing its software with its constituents, other Swiss states and international audiences, the state of Geneva aims to transparency,